 In the high school, we continue our desire to teach, mentor and train students to be lifelong followers of Jesus Christ.
 Our goal is for our students to not only be prepared academically to enter the next stage of life, but that they would also understand what it means to know and follow God and be equipped to articulate that in a world that doesn't understand.

 Service Opportunities - All high school students participate in our “Day of Service” where they have opportunities to serve all over the Indianapolis community.
-Because we value service to others, all high school students are required to complete 20 hours of service annually which is completed through opportunities like mentoring in the Elementary School, tutoring at Tab Presbyterian, being a student ambassador for school events, and serving in their local church or community.
+Because we value service to others, all high school students are required to complete 20 hours of service annually which is completed through opportunities like mentoring in the elementary school, being a student ambassador for school events, and serving in their local church or community.

 Leadership Training - High school students learn and practice servant leadership through involvement in student council, National Honor Society, clubs, athletics, and fine arts.
 Through these extra curricular and co-curricular opportunities, they learn how God has gifted them as well as learn important things like responsibility and teamwork, and personal integrity.